-On March 29, 2013, we commenced operations of a second wholly-owned investment fund, Fidus Mezzanine Capital II, L.P. ("Fund II") and on May 28, 2013, were granted a second license by the SBA to operate Fund II as an SBIC.
-Collectively, Fund I and Fund II are referred to as the "Funds."
-The Funds are licensed by the SBA as SBICs and we plan to continue to operate the Funds as SBICs, subject to SBA approval, and to utilize the proceeds of the sale of SBA-guaranteed debentures to enhance returns to our stockholders.
-We have also made, and continue to make, investments directly through FIC.
+FIC may make investments directly or through its two wholly-owned investment company subsidiaries, Fidus Mezzanine Capital, L.P. ("Fund I") and Fidus Mezzanine Capital II, L.P. ("Fund II")(collectively Fund I and Fund II are referred to as the "Funds").
+Fidus Investment GP, LLC, the general partner of the Funds, is also a wholly owned subsidiary of FIC.
+The Funds are licensed by the U.S. Small Business Administration (the "SBA") as small business investment companies ("SBICs").
+The Funds utilize the proceeds of the issuance of SBA-guaranteed debentures to enhance returns to our stockholders.
 We believe that utilizing both FIC and the Funds as investment vehicles provides us with access to a broader array of investment opportunities.
 Given our access to lower cost capital through the SBA's SBIC debenture program, we expect that the majority of our investments will continue to be made through the Funds until the Funds reach their borrowing limit under the program.
 For three or more SBICs under common control, the maximum amount of outstanding SBA debentures cannot exceed \$350.0 million.